opaque-systems/opaqueprompts-chat-server/README.md

 )
 ```

-You can experiment with a hosted demo on the [OpaquePrompts website](https://opaqueprompts.opaque.co).
 Note that the source code also includes logic for authentication and for displaying intermediate (i.e., the sanitized prompt and sanitized response) steps.